theupdateframework/pep-maximum-security-model/README.rst

 2. An easy-to-use key management solution is needed for developers.
     `miniLock`__ is one likely candidate for management and generation of keys.
-    Although developer signatures can remain an option, this approach may be insufficient due to the great number of unsigned dependencies that can occur [LV: would 'accumulate' be a better word than 'occur'?] for a signed distribution requested by a client.
+    Although developer signatures can remain optional, this approach may be inadequate due to the great number of potentially unsigned dependencies for distributions a client may request.
 Requiring developers to manually sign distributions and manage keys is expected to render key signing an unused feature.

     __ https://minilock.io/